coignetp/uploadBot/README.md

 If you want your bot to upload every pictures on a group conversation (not only those sent to it), turn off the privacy mode with talking to **@botfather**

 ## Link it with google drive
-* Follow https://developers.google.com/drive/api/v3/quickstart/python from step 1.a to 1.g
+* Follow https://developers.google.com/drive/api/v3/quickstart/python steps to create a credential file
 * Rename the downloaded file *client_secrets.json* and put it at the root folder
 * Change *ggd_folder* in the *config.json* and give the folder where you want to put every photos

+** WARNING **: do not update the template file *config.json.template*, as you risk to commit your secret

 ## Start
 Now you can start the bot with `python3 botTG.py`.